A Guide to the Hanoi Art Scene — Art Galleries, Museums and Arty Cafes

-Some of the best places to see contemporary Vietnamese art exhibitions are foreign cultural institutes like the Japan Foundation, French L’Espace and the German Goethe Institut (also home to experimental film centre Doc-Lab), and locally-owned galleries like Nguyen Art Gallery near the Museum, and Mai Gallery and Apricot Gallery on Hang Bong Street.
+Some of the best places to get a taste of the Hanoi art scene and see contemporary Vietnamese art exhibitions are foreign cultural institutes like the Japan Foundation, French L’Espace and the German Goethe Institut (also home to experimental film centre Doc-Lab), and locally-owned galleries like Nguyen Art Gallery near the Museum, and Mai Gallery and Apricot Gallery on Hang Bong Street.

 The night we went to Nguyen Art Gallery’s Colours of Nature exhibition opening, the whole of Hanoi seemed to have crammed into the gallery.
 Art lovers were posing for photos with artists Dang Hiep, Duy Hoa, Trinh Lien, Duy Tung, and Le Thuy as if they were a K-Pop boy band.

-It was a sociable crowd and we met lots of local artists, art writers, academics, and art-loving foreign tourists at the exhibition.
+It was a sociable crowd, a who’s who of the Hanoi art scene.
+We met lots of local artists, art writers, academics, and art-loving tourists at the exhibition.
 And not once did the talk turn to food.

 Hanoi’s Vietnam Fine Arts Museum

 Open daily 8.30am-5pm

 ++84 4 3716 3397

 Soak up the Hanoi art scene on a tour with a local art specialist to museums, galleries and artist ateliers

 Best source of information on the Hanoi art scene, art exhibitions and gallery openings

 Pictured above: Artist Trinh Lien at Nguyen Art Gallery